ruby/setup-ruby/README.md

     - run: ruby -v
 ```

+You can leave `ruby-version` unset to use the project's `.ruby-version` file.

 ### Matrix

 This matrix tests all stable releases of MRI, JRuby and TruffleRuby on Ubuntu and macOS.